 Middle School Language Arts Teacher at Yavneh Day School

-It is Jenessa Schwartz’s authenticity that makes her a pied piper of Jewish teens.
-At Yavneh, Jenessa brings her full self to her work and in so doing engages students’ hearts and minds as Jews and as human-beings, as they are beginning to figure out their place in the world.
-The connection she creates with these young teens lasts long after they leave, as many students will return to seek advice as they navigate high school and college.
+Jenessa Schwartz’s authenticity made her a pied piper of Jewish teens.
+At Yavneh, Jenessa brought her full self to her work and in doing so, she engaged students’ hearts and minds as Jews and as human-beings, as they began to figure out their place in the world.
+The connection she created with these young teens will last long after they leave Yavneh.

-Jenessa is exceptionally thoughtful, in both senses of the word.
-She has a deep knowledge of her students as people and goes out of her way to show that she really sees them.
-As an English/Language Arts and Humanities teacher, she designs her curriculum to inspire her students not only to think, but also to wonder, care, and appreciate themselves, each other, and the world.
-Texts and assignments invite students to reflect on their own identities and articulate their closely-held values.
-Jenessa brings the deep sense of rootedness and support that she experiences from the Jewish community and extends it into the lives of her students.
+Jenessa was exceptionally thoughtful, in both senses of the word.
+She had a deep knowledge of her students as people and went out of her way to show that she really saw them.
+As an English/Language Arts and Humanities teacher, she designed her curriculum to inspire her students not only to think, but also to wonder, care, and appreciate themselves, each other, and the world.
+Texts and assignments invited students to reflect on their own identities and articulate their closely-held values.
+Jenessa brought the deep sense of rootedness and support that she experienced from the Jewish community and extended it into the lives of her students.

 This information was taken directly from the Award recipient’s nomination, and are the words of their colleagues.